 [Wait…he’s still alive?]
-Peter was struggling to process the idea that he might be able to see his dog again.
+Peter was struggling to process the idea that he might be able to see his dog.

 The Timekeeper gave him a gentle smile.
 [He was never really dead.
 But in the context you’re referencing, yeah—he’s gone.
 Change is inevitable, Peter.]

 Eun put a hand on Peter’s shoulder.
-[We’ll figure it out later.]
+[We’ll deal with it.]
 Then she looked at Kora and placed a hand on her shoulder as well, connecting the three of them together.

 Kora cleared her throat.
 Eun saw a suspicious gleam of moisture in the warrior’s eyes, and gave her shoulder a reassuring squeeze.
-Kora covered Eun’s hand and squeezed back.
+Kora covered her hand and squeezed back.

 [Anything else?]
 Peter asked.
 [Warp drive, spell of translation, my unicycle—]